jdiouris/circuit3D/README.md

 HOLE

 Note that the x y positions are multiple of 0.1 inch and the diameter is in mm.
-Other instructions are TRACE and TEXT.
+Other instructions are TRACE, CIRCLE  and TEXT.
 See examples in the cpt folder.